zarinn3pal/i18n/content/current/en-US/docs/api/menu-item.md

   * `afterGroupContaining` String[] (optional) - Provides a means for a single context menu to declare the placement of their containing group after the containing group of the item with the specified label.

-**Note:** `acceleratorWorksWhenHidden` is specified as being macOS-only because accelerators always work when items are hidden on Windows and Linux.
-The option is exposed to users to give them the option to turn it off, as this is possible in native macOS development.
-This property is only usable on macOS High Sierra 10.13 or newer.

 ### Roles